timscott/flipit/README.markdown

 ## Missing Settings

-All of the built-in Feature classes use settings to flip features.
+All of the built-in FeatureSwitch classes use settings to flip features.
 They treat a feature as `ON` if a setting is missing (by looking at the Missing property).
 The reason is simple: features tend to move from `OFF` to permanently `ON`.
 We don't want a bunch of old settings hanging around.
 So when we're done flipping a feature, we can just remove the setting and leave the code alone.